Ask your questions in private on our private Facebook Group:

 They don’t have values.
 They don’t even know what they stand for.
 And part of it is they’ve maybe never taken a course in values, in philosophy, or whatever.
 They’ve been deprived of humanities education, I don’t know.

-In Singapore that’s often the case.
-They’ve been deprived of an education in the humanities.
-This problem recurs all around the world.
+This problem occurs all around the world.
 How do I know?
 Thousands of clients – tens of thousands at this point – and the majority of them obsess over some girl they’ve just met and they don’t even know anything else about her.
 Just what she looks like, that’s it.

 So Polarization means you take a stance on who you are, what you’re looking for in a woman and you go heavy into that.
 You invest yourself in that.
 You know what you’re about.
 For instance, I’ve got a cool necklace – I think it’s cool – now, if you happen to not think this is cool, I get it.